The Things You Should Not Do in Uganda While Visiting the Pearl of Africa

 9.-Avoid Swimming in most Rivers and Lakes:

-We do not recommend swimming in most lakes and rivers in Uganda unless you enjoy swimming with dangerous hippos and crocodiles.
-Crocodiles and hippos are found outside of National Parks.
+We strongly advise against swimming in most lakes and rivers in Uganda unless you’re ready to share the water with potentially dangerous hippos and crocodiles.
+These animals can often be found outside of National Parks and pose significant risks.

 10.-Avoid getting sick in Uganda-take preventative Steps: